 Discover with us 5 beautiful books set in Florence!

-Italy has always been a movie set for many international movies for its landscapes, culture and food, and Florence is one of Italian city where many films have been shot as:
+Italy has always been a movie set for many international movies for its landscapes, culture and food, and Florence is one of Italian city where many films inspired by books have been shot as:

 Room with a view by E. M. Forster

 English protagonists such as the author, but a preponderant role for Florence, as well as in James Ivory’s film of the same name.
 In fact, in the Tuscan capital there is the Bertolini Pension, where a dispute over having a room overlooking the Arno starts the novel’s plot.